Encoding strongly-correlated many-boson wavefunctions on a photonic quantum computer: application to the attractive Bose-Hubbard model: VQE simulations

 \subsection{Ideal VQE simulations for the three- and four-site BH model}

-In this section, ideal simulations of the VQE algorithm are realized (\textit{i.e.} infinite sampling, no photon loss, no error in the circuit\ldots).
-This means that we assume that we can extract the trial state $\ket{\Psi(\vec{\theta}} = U(\vec{\theta}) \ket{\Psi_{ini}} $ at the end of the circuit, which makes it possible to exactly estimate the energy $E(\vec{\theta})$ during the optimization process.
+In this section, ideal simulations of the VQE algorithm are realized (i.e.~infinite sampling, no photon loss, no error in the circuit\ldots).
+This means that we assume that we can extract the trial state $\ket{\Psi(\vec{\theta}} = \hat{U}(\vec{\theta}) \ket{\Psi_{ini}} $ at the end of the circuit, which makes it possible to exactly estimate the energy $E(\vec{\theta})$ during the optimization process.

 Figure~\ref{fig:VQE_34} shows the probability of occupation in the Fock basis of the ground states obtained at the end of the VQE algorithm for different $\Lambda$ values (consistent with the simulations realized in the previous section).
-Note that $N_L=6$ layers and initial bimodal states ($\ket{\Psi_{ini}} = \ket{2,0,2}$ and $\ket{\Psi_{ini}} = \ket{2,0,1,0}$) are considered.
-The depth of the circuits imposes to optimize $30$ (respectively $40$) parameters for the three-site (four-site) network.
+Note that $N_L=6$ layers and initial two-mode states ($\ket{\Psi_{ini}} = \ket{2,0,2}$ and $\ket{\Psi_{ini}} = \ket{2,0,1,0}$) are considered.
+The depth of the circuits imposes to optimize $30$ (respectively $42$) parameters for the three-site (four-site) network.

 As shown in Fig.~\ref{fig:VQE_34}, the probability of occupation follows the same trend as the previous ones in Figs.~\ref{fig:trimer_fidelity} and \ref{fig:quadrimer_fidelity}, where the infidelity $\mathcal{I}$ was minimized instead of the ground-state energy.
 In all cases of Fig.~\ref{fig:VQE_34}, the resulting states have fidelity $\mathcal{F}\geq 99\%$ and an energy error $\Delta E = E(\vec{\theta}^*) - E_0 \leq 10^{-5}J$ (where $\vec{\theta}^*$ denotes the parameters that minimize the cost function), thus showing an excellent convergence of the VQE algorithm.
-Note that similar ideal VQE simulations have been also performed using monomodal initial states (\textit{i.e.} $\ket{\Psi_{ini} = \ket{4,0,0}}$ and $\ket{\Psi_{ini}} = \ket{3,0,0,0}$, not shown), and led to similar accuracy, demonstrating the ability of the BS-Kerr ansatz to efficiently map different initial states to the exact ground state of the attractive BH model (in all correlation regimes considered herein).
+Note that similar ideal VQE simulations have been also performed using single-mode initial states (i.e.~$\ket{\Psi_{ini}} = \ket{4,0,0}$ and $\ket{\Psi_{ini}} = \ket{3,0,0,0}$, not shown), and led to similar accuracy.
+These results give a good demonstration of the ability of the BS-Kerr ansatz to map different initial states to the exact ground state of the attractive BH model (in all correlation regimes considered herein) in a more practical VQE context.